 The autonomic nervous system, the branch of the human nervous system which controls involuntary aspects of our physiology, has two sub-branches: sympathetic (activating) and parasympathetic (deactivating).
 Parasympathetic stimulation reflects inputs from internal organs, like the need to digest after eating a meal, and causes a decrease in Heart Rate.
 Sympathetic activation is a response to stress, exercise, and disease, and causes an increase in Heart Rate.
 HRV emerges from the interplay between these two competing branches.

 In a balanced nervous system, our hearts are constantly getting mixed messages – commands to increase Heart Rate from the sympathetic nervous system and commands to decreases Heart Rate from the parasympathetic nervous system.
 These mixed messages cause the resulting Heart Rate to be in a constant state of fluctuation.

 HRV is calculated every night during the first 5 minutes of the last slow-wave sleep stage using RMSSD

-For more information on HRV, listen to Podcast NO. 29: Heart Rate Variability (HRV)
+For more information on HRV, check out our Ultimate Guide to Heart Rate Variability.